onfe/Picto/docs/Websocket.md

 | 4-62  | Rainbow colours                           |
 | 63    | RLE encoding start character              |

 RLE encoding is `255 [counts] 0 [value]` where the total count is the sum of `counts`, plus 4 (if four or less characters are repeated they're not RLE'd as it'd be less efficient, and 0 is an illegal character in `[counts]`, so we know there's at least 5).
-The sum of `[counts]` is used as opposed to a product as to avoid having to complicate message checking for illegally large images
+The sum of `[counts]` is used as opposed to a product as to avoid having to complicate message checking for illegally large images.

+The RLE decoder will cut off as soon as the current count sums to more than the canvas size, or the image length becomes longer than the canvas size.